openmod/openmod-docs/content/user-guide/logging.md

 For example, this is how you would configure logging to MySQL/MariaDB instead to file:

 1. Install the MariaDB Sink: `openmod install Serilog.Sinks.MariaDB`
-2. Configure sink in logging.yaml:
+2. Add the MariaDB Sink to the logging.yaml:
 ```yaml
 Serilog:
   Using: